 Document Disassembly -- creating your building blocks

-Pathagoras offers the simplest and most straightforward ways of getting 'boilerplate' into a position where you can quickly access it.
+Pathagoras offers the simplest and most straightforward ways of getting 'boilerplate' into a position where you can quickly access and assemble it.

 •Into a 'book'